learn-co-curriculum/curriculum-team/updating-lessons-process.md

    * Remainder should be a reasonable `dash-cased-title` derived from the issue name/summary
 2. Fix the issue in your new [wip-branch][wip].
-Try and keep any conversation around the issue in the issue so every can see it.
+Try and keep any conversation around the issue in the issue so everyone can see it.
 Try to avoid emailing people outside of the GitHub environment.
 3. The final commit that fixes the issue should make sure to mention the issue number in the commit message so it shows up in that issue.
 So a commit